Kong/kong/README.md

 session data storage adapter when `storage=kong`.
 This will store encrypted session data into the current database strategy (e.g. postgres, cassandra etc.) and the cookie will not contain any session data.
-Data stored in the database is encrypted and the cookie will contain only the session id and HMAC signature.
+Data stored in the database is encrypted and the cookie will contain only the session id, expiration time and HMAC signature.
 Sessions will use built-in Kong DAO ttl mechanism which destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
 It is recommended that the application logout via XHR request or similar to manually handle redirects.

 ### 👋🏻 Logging Out